 *2012-Present – The Chris Klimecky Band*

 The completion of This Journey motivated the desire to put a band together that would represent those songs properly in a live setting.
-After a trial by fire fantastic first show at The Hard Rock Cafe for the CD release party, the band has settled into a regular routine of shows and working on new material as a foursome.
-This high energy rock concert by skilled and experienced musicians is loads of fun – Hope to see you at a show sometime soon!
+After kicking off at The Hard Rock Cafe for the CD release party, the band has settled into a regular routine of shows and working on new material as a quintet.
+This high energy show (electric or acoustic) by skilled and experienced musicians is filled with fun and musical passion!
 The Chris Klimecky Band is:

 Chris Klimecky – guitar, vocals